Cloud Vulnerability DB

-CVE-2025-6186 is a high-severity cross-site scripting vulnerability discovered in GitLab CE/EE affecting all versions from 18.1 before 18.1.4, and 18.2 before 18.2.2.
-The vulnerability allows authenticated users to achieve account takeover by injecting malicious HTML into work item names (GitLab Release, NVD).
+An issue has been discovered in GitLab CE/EE affecting all versions from 18.1 before 18.1.4, and 18.2 before 18.2.2 that could have allowed authenticated users to achieve account takeover by injecting malicious HTML into work item names (GitLab Release, NVD).

 GitLab has released patches to address this vulnerability in versions 18.1.4 and 18.2.2.
-GitLab.com is already running the patched version.
-Self-managed GitLab installations should be upgraded immediately to one of these patched versions.
-GitLab Dedicated customers do not need to take any action as their instances are automatically updated (GitLab Release).
+It is strongly recommended that all affected installations be upgraded to these versions immediately.
+GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Release).

 Free Vulnerability Assessment